mikera/cljunit/README.md

 Then you should extend one of the cljunit classes to create a JUnit test suite to test your Clojure files.

+And that's it: you should now have your Clojure tests nicely wrapped up in JUnit test suites.
+These have been tested to work in the following situations:

+ - Running JUnit tests with Eclipse
+ - Running JUnit tests with Maven

 Examples below:

 ### Testing all Clojure namespaces: